lizardman301/Lizard-bot-rsf/README.md

  * seeding [bracket url ID] [number of players to seed(Must be integer greater than or equal to 1)]
 	 * Seeds the tournament based on points in the spreadsheet and the number of players to seed

+`!disable [command]`
+Using this with any command (besides !disable, !edit, and !enable) in Lizard-BOT to disable its use throughout the server.

 `!edit [channel(s)] <setting> <value>`
 There are multiple settings that can be edited to allow customization.